WSM (AM): History

-WSM currently operates out of the Gaylord Opryland Resort & Convention Center, and visitors to the hotel may look into the studio 24 hours a day, provided the curtains are open, which they usually are.
-Following the devastating 2010 Tennessee flood that inundated Gaylord Opryland and the Grand Ole Opry House, the station broadcast from a makeshift studio at its transmitter site for six months, while the Grand Ole Opry rotated between several performance sites, until the buildings at the Opryland complex were repaired.
-WSM's administrative offices next door to the Grand Ole Opry House were completely destroyed by the flood and later demolished, resulting in the loss of several priceless documents from the station's history.

 In 2001, management had sought to capitalize on the success of sister station WWTN's sports trappings by converting WSM to an all-sports format.
 Word was leaked to other media resulting in protests, including longtime Opry personalities and country music singers, outside the station's studios.
 Management eventually made the decision to keep the station's classic country format.

-In recent years, the operations have been reorganized again.
 In 2003, WSM-FM and WWTN, sister stations to WSM, were sold to Cumulus Media.
 Cumulus intended to purchase WSM as well, but Gaylord decided to maintain ownership at the eleventh hour.
 Through a five-year joint sales agreement, however, Gaylord paid Cumulus a fee to operate WSM's sales department and provide news updates for the station.
 Gaylord Entertainment continued to control WSM and operate all other departments, including programming, engineering, and promotions.
 The agreement ended in 2008, at which point all control of the station reverted to Gaylord.
 In 2012, Gaylord Entertainment Company was renamed Ryman Hospitality Properties.
-Ryman sold minority stakes in WSM and the Opry businesses to NBCUniversal and Atairos in April 2022.
+Ryman sold minority stakes in the Opry businesses to NBCUniversal and Atairos in April 2022, but spun WSM's license off into a subsidiary that remained separate from that transaction and wholly owned by Ryman.

-Reception outside the Nashville area

 From 2002 until 2006, the station was a choice on Sirius Satellite Radio, which carried a full-time simulcast of WSM's signal, except during NASCAR races.
 Briefly in 2006, the channel converted to "WSM Entertainment", a separate satellite radio feed that carried the same classic country music format as the AM signal.
 About a year after the channel was eliminated, then-rival XM Satellite Radio announced the carriage of the Grand Ole Opry on Nashville! channel 11 beginning in October 2007, as well as the Eddie Stubbs Show on America channel 10 beginning in November 2007.
 After the merger between Sirius and XM, the Grand Ole Opry broadcasts were moved to the service's The Roadhouse channel, which is heard on both Sirius and XM.

-WSM continues to reach a worldwide audience, through both its powerful 50,000-watt clear channel AM signal and via its Internet simulcast.

-Since its establishment on January 1, 2020, the country music oriented TV network Circle has simulcast WSM's morning show Coffee, Country, and Cody.